Research

 CNS in Cardiometbaolic Disease

-There is a paucity of data understanding how sensory inputs lead in the central nervous system lead to central and systemic changes in CNS outputs in a coordinated multi-organ response.
+There is a paucity of data understanding how sensory inputs from systemic organs (gut, liver, kidney and heart) into the central nervous system lead to changes in CNS outputs in a coordinated multi-organ response.
 This is never more true than for the CNS and cardiovascular systems.
 While classical physiological responses are well understood (i.e. baroreceptor reflex), there is limited comprehension as to how dietary composition (fats, sugars, etc...) and alterations in the gut microbiome, alters sensory inputs and reinforces, through dopaminergic excess, co-morbidities (i.e. obesity, diabetes, hypertension) and subsequent adverse CV outcomes.
 We are interested in understanding how gut microbial reorganisation and gut-derived metabolites alter somatosensory activation in the CNS leading to CV pathophysiology and cardio-metabolic disease (CMD).
 Also, understanding the mechanism(s) by which novel therapeutics alter these interactions.

 Cardiometabolic Disease